iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 </html>
 ```

-## Run Beefy
+## Run beefy

-The beefy command takes a filename as the first argument, or a input filename and output filename combination
+The beefy command takes a filename as the first argument, or an input filename/output filename combination
 in the form of `input-filename.js:output-filename.js`.
 If you don't specify an input filename, like `:output-filename.js`
 beefy won't pass a filename to the bundler, but it will still make the result of the bundler command available as
 `output-filename.js`.

-r.js assumes it is supposed to run a file if it passed as the first argument to the command, and skips the optimization
+r.js assumes it is supposed to run a file if one is passed as the first argument to the command, and skips the optimization
 tool.
-We will specify the first beefy argument as `:main.js`.
+To avoid this, we will specify the first beefy argument as `:main.js`.

 Next, we want to reference the r.js compiler as the bundler: `--bundler ./node_modules/.bin/r.js`